 Conceptually the XMLP_UnitData operation encapsulates the transmission of an XML protocol message from a sending XML protocol application to receiving XML protocol application.
 The principal conceptual difference between sending and forwarding an XML protocol message is that, from a message correlation point of view, sending generates a new message whereas forwarding passes on an existing message.
-Conceptually the forwarded message is the same message as previously received although the action of intermediary processing may have changed the value of the message.
+Conceptually the forwarded message is the same message as previously received although the action of intermediary processing may have changed the state of the message.

 Figure 3.1 below illustrates the normal use of these primitive at the sending and receiving XML protocol applications.

 The operation is best effort which means that it can fail silently with the loss of the message in transit.
 A lost message may have been partially processed at an intermediary XML protocol application.
 The success or failure of the operation is reported via the XMLP_UnitData.status primitive.
 In some circumstances it may only be possible to report that a message has been sent.
-In other circumstances it may be possible to report that a message has or has not been delivered to its ultimate recipient.
+It other circumstances it may be possible to report that a message has or has not been delivered to its ultimate recipient.